-Once again the FPA was present at this year’s special Stakeholder’s “Budget Lock-Up”.
+Once again the FPA was present at the 2016 special Stakeholder’s “Budget Lock-Up”.
 Here are our insights on some of the expected, and unexpected measures.

 - Superannuation tax concessions have been heavily tightened, with existing limits reduced and new caps introduced

 - The tax exemption for earnings on assets supporting ‘transition to retirement’ income streams will be removed, and the anti-detriment payment will be abolished.

 - There will be new measures to help low-income earners and those with low superannuation balances

 - Individuals will be able to claim a deduction for personal contributions to superannuation, regardless of their employment status

 - The personal tax threshold will be raised to $87,000